vercel/next.js/docs/basic-features/data-fetching.md

 This JSON file will be used in client-side routing through `next/link` ([documentation](/docs/api-reference/next/link.md)) or `next/router` ([documentation](/docs/api-reference/next/router.md)).
 When you navigate to a page that’s pre-rendered using `getStaticProps`, Next.js fetches this JSON file (pre-computed at build time) and uses it as the props for the page component.
 This means that client-side page transitions will **not** call `getStaticProps` as only the exported JSON is used.

 When using Incremental Static Generation `getStaticProps` will be executed out of band to generate the JSON needed for client-side navigation.
-You may see this in the form of multiple requests being made for the same page, however, this is intended and has no impact on end-user performance.
+You may see this in the form of multiple requests being made for the same page, however, this is intended and has no impact on end-user performance

 #### Only allowed in a page